awwx/ar/readme.md

 Note that you don't use the "-f" option like you would with Arc 3.1.

-Tests can be run by using "--test-inline" or "--test-atend" command line arguments, though running tests is slow because the Arc compiler and Arc are loaded afresh for each test.
+Tests can be run by using "--test-inline" or "--test-atend" command line arguments (though it's slow because the Arc compiler and Arc are loaded afresh for each test).

 Todo